-The only requirements on the reference pulse in SEA TAPDOLE are that it be from the same laser, so that the interfering pulses are coherent (time-synchronized), and its spectrum must contain that of the unknown pulse (otherwise the spectral-interference term is zero at that frequency).
-The best reference pulse is generally the pulse taken directly from the laser because this is usually a spatially and spectrally smooth pulse that does not complicate the SEA TADPOLE measurement[54].
+The only requirements on the reference pulse in SEA TADPOLE are that it be from the same laser, so that the interfering pulses are coherent (time-synchronized), and its spectrum must contain that of the unknown pulse (otherwise the spectral-interference term is zero at that frequency).
+The best reference pulse is generally the pulse taken directly from the laser because this is usually a spatially and spectrally smooth pulse that does not complicate the SEA TADPOLE measurement [55].
 If it is only necessary to determine the phase and spectrum introduced by an experiment such as some material, a lens, or a pulse shaper, then it is not necessary to characterize the reference pulse.

-There is no direction of time ambiguity in SEA TADPOLE.
+There is no direction-of-time ambiguity in SEA TAD-POLE.
 If the unknown pulse enters the device from the bottom fiber, then the phase difference will have the sign shown in the above equation, and it will have the opposite sign if the unknown pulse enters through the top fiber.
-It is also necessary to consider which interference term (in our analysis we used the top one) is used in the reconstruction because these are complex conjugates of one another so their spectral phase differences have opposite signs.
+Indeed, we know of no ambiguities in SEA TADPOLE.
+Because we use the spatial dimension for filtering, there are no ambiguities due to the complications associated with the spectral fringes, as in ordinary spectral interferometry and techniques based on it.

 We have used SEA TADPOLE to measure a variety of complex shaped pulses.
 Here, we describe a phase-shaped pulse, shaped using a 256-element LCD pulse shaper.
-For this experiment, we used an 85MHz repetition rate KM labs Ti:Sapphire oscillator, which had approximately 30 nm of bandwidth.
-For the reference pulse, we used the unshaped oscillator pulse so that the phase difference that we measured with SEA TAPOLE was the phase introduced by the pulse shaper.
-Figure 24 shows the results of this experiment.
-Figure 24b shows the phase that was applied by the shaper and the phase that was measured by SEA TAOPOLE and you can see that the two are in good agreement.
-Figure 24c shows the reconstructed spectrum ($S{unk}(\lambda)$) compared to the spectrometer measurement ($S{sp}(\lambda)$) where $S{sp}(\lambda)$ was measured using the spectrometer in SEA TADPOLE by blocking the reference pulse.
-You can see that $S{unk}(\lambda)$ is essentially a better resolved version of $S{sp}(\lambda)$ as is often the case in SEA TAPDOLE.
-Figure 24d shows the reconstructed temporal field and you can see that this pulse had a TBP of around 100.
-Figure 24a is the SEA TAPDOLE trace and it nicely illustrates that the curvature of the fringes is the phase difference between the interfering pulses.
+For this experiment, we used an 85 MHz repetition rate KM labs Ti:Sapphire oscillator, which had approximately 30 nm of bandwidth.
+For the reference pulse, we used the unshaped oscillator pulse so that the phase difference that we measured with SEA TADPOLE was the phase introduced by the pulse shaper.
+Fig. 24 shows the results of this experiment.
+Fig. 24b shows the phase that was applied by the shaper and the phase that was measured by SEA TADPOLE and you can see that the two are in good agreement.
+Fig. 24c shows the reconstructed spectrum $(S{unk}(\lambda))$ compared to the spectrometer measurement $(S{sp}(\lambda))$ where $S{sp}(\lambda)$ was measured using the spectrometer in SEA TADPOLE by blocking the reference pulse.
+You can see that $S{unk}(\lambda)$ is essentially a better resolved version of $S{\rm sp}(\lambda)$ as is often the case in SEA TADPOLE.
+Fig. 24d shows the reconstructed temporal field and it can be seen that this pulse had a TBP of \sim 100.
+Fig. 24a is the SEA TADPOLE trace, and it nicely illustrates that the distortion of the fringes yields the phase difference between the interfering pulses.